SatStressGUI/SatStressGUI/README.md

 information to foreign countries or providing access to foreign persons.

 Older versions of this program can be found at https://drive.google.com/folderview?id=0B_8nH6qrvb9gRXlaY1A4SkhLcGs&usp=sharing.

+A fork which reqrote the program in a Model-View-Controller Architecture can be found at https://github.com/AndreI11/SatStressGui

 #Getting Started